PrestaShop/docs/src/content/1.7/development/webservice/tutorials/2-testing-access.md

 # Testing access to the Webservice

+Now that your access key is generated you can test your store's webservice, its endpoint is located in the `/api/` uri at the root of your installation of Prestashop.

 ## Accessing /api/

-Now that your access key is generated you can test your store's webservice, its endpoint is located in the `/api/` folder at the root of your installation of Prestashop.
 The quickest way to test your API is to use your browser:

 * If PrestaShop is installed at the root of your server, you can access the API here: http://example.com/api/